Obtain a copy of your health insurance policy from your employer or insurance website.

-Many people hold off on getting the therapy and counseling they need because they don’t think it will be covered by their insurance.
-While that may have been true years ago, things have changed quite a bit in the year 2022.
-Today the United States law requires most insurance plans to cover mental health services the same way they cover physical health.
-For you, that means you can likely use your insurance to pay for therapy, psychiatric visits, and other mental health services, so long as you receive a diagnosis that deems your therapy as “medically necessary”.
+Many people hold off on getting the mental health care they need including therapy and counseling because they don’t think it will be covered by their insurance.
+While that may have been true years ago, things have changed quite a bit in September 2022.

 Under the Mental Health Parity and Addiction Equity Act and the Affordable Care Act, most insurance policies are required to cover mental health services with the same copays as physical health services.

-Your plan is obliged to cover mental health services if:
+Your insurance is legally obligated to cover mental health services if:

 - You purchase the plan through your employer and the employer has more than 50 employees

 - The insurance plan is on the health insurance exchanges set up by the Affordable Care Act or “Obamacare”